Image

 Colemill Panther II & III

-Panther II and Panther III are modified PA-31-350s with the same external changes: different coller intakes at the front of the nacelle, four blade propellers and winglets (in most cases).
+Panther II and Panther III are modified PA-31-350s with the same external changes: different cooler intakes at the front of the nacelle, four blade propellers and winglets (in most cases).
 On the Panther III, the winglets are supposed to be standard, but we don't know if that is the only difference.
 In any case Panther IIs may have wingelst as well.

 The Colemill Panther II is the winglet, engine and prop upgrade of the PA-31-350.